jobindjohn/vivaplus_v0.2/docs/model-doc/80-injury-assessment.md

 ## Database Cards

-A set of database cards is predefined in the model (in file vivaplus-90+outputs.k).
+A set of database cards is predefined in the model (in include `vivaplus-90-outputs.k`).
 The output frequency can be adjusted in the .key file using the respective parameters.

 ## Recommended Criteria

 ### Lower Extremities

-#### Tibia :white_circle::red_circle::white_circle:
+#### Tibia :white_circle::yellow_circle::white_circle:

 A strain-based model specific injury risk curve is currently developed and will be available at the end of the project.
 Maximum principal strains of the cortical bone are used as output.